WPBeginner

 Depending on how your WordPress site is setup, you may or may not have the following files in your root directory.

-• robots.txt – Contains instructions for search engines crawlers
+• robots.txt – contains instructions for search engines crawlers

 • Favicon.ico – A favicon file is sometimes generated by WordPress hosts.

-Inside wp-content Folder
+Inside the wp-content Folder

 It is generally assumed that you can edit files and folders inside wp-content folder.
 However, this is not entirely true.

-Let’s take a look inside wp-content folder to understand how it works and what you can do here.
+Let’s take a look inside the wp-content folder to understand how it works and what you can do here.

-Inside wp-content folder of a typical WordPress blog
+Inside wp-content folder

 • [dir] themes